Angledsugar/RobotVisionSystem/README.md

 ## Assignment 2

 # Issue
-Please contact Github Issue or class assistant Chanyeok Choi(angledsugar@hanyang.ac.kr) if you have any problems with the installation of the lab.
+Please contact Github Issue or class assistant Chanyeok Choi(angledsugar@hanyang.ac.kr) if you have any problems with the installation of the project.

 # Author
 **Chanyeok Choi**